Air Mata Iboe

 Air Mata Iboe (Perfected spelling: Air Mata Ibu; Malay for A Mother's Tears) is a 1941 film from the Dutch East Indies (now Indonesia) directed and written by Njoo Cheong Seng.
 Starring Fifi Young, Rd Ismail, Ali Sarosa, and Ali Joego, it followed a mother who raises her children lovingly but is ultimately betrayed by her eldest sons when she falls upon hard times.
-The film, billed as a "musical extravaganza," featured a soundtrack by R. Koesbini, and an eponymous title song written by Njoo.
+The film, billed as a musical extravaganza, featured a soundtrack by R Koesbini, and an eponymous title song written by Njoo.

 The last production completed by Fred Young's Majestic Film Company, Air Mata Iboe was released in December 1941, shortly before the Japanese occupation of the Dutch East Indies.
-Now possibly lost, a remake was produced under the same title in 1957.
+This film, now possibly lost, received positive reviews.
+A remake was produced under the same title in 1957; Young reprised her role.

 Plot

-Soegiati (Fifi Young) is the mother of four children: sons Achmad (Rd Ismail), Idris (S Poniman) and Soemadi (Ali Sarosa), and a daughter named Soepinah (Soelami).
-She loves them all, but Soemadi receives the most of her attention because he receives little from his father, the merchant Soebagio (Ali Joego).
+Soegiati is the mother of four children: sons Achmad, Idris, and Soemadi, and a daughter named Soepinah.
+She loves them all, but Soemadi receives the most of her attention because he receives little from his father, the merchant Soebagio.
 As the children grow, they marry and move away, and eventually only Soemadi is left.
-Although he begins a relationship with a young woman named Noormala (Soerip), he does not marry her as his income is not enough to support them.
+Although he begins a relationship with a young woman named Noormala, he does not marry her as his income is not enough to support them.

 On the night of Eid al-Fitr, the family gathers for the holiday.
 Unbeknownst to the family, Soebagio is leading a double life as a robber, and that evening the police come to arrest him.
 To protect his father, Soemadi declares himself the culprit, and he is exiled.
 Feeling guilty for his sins, Soebagio falls ill and dies soon afterwards.
 Because of their debts, their home and belongings are repossessed, leaving Soegiati to fend for herself.

-Though wealthy, Achmad and Idris refuse to take Soegiati in, fearing their respective wives Moedjenah (Titing) and Mariam (Ning-Nong).
-Soepinah and her husband Bakar (Koesbini) are willing to take her in, but they live in poverty.
+Though wealthy, Achmad and Idris refuse to take Soegiati in, fearing their respective wives Moedjenah and Mariam.
+Soepinah and her husband Bakar are willing to take her in, but they live in poverty.
 Unwilling to burden them, ultimately Soegiati decides to leave and find her own way, depending on the kindness of strangers.
 Years pass, and Soemadi returns from exile.
 Encountering his mother, who now lives in poverty, he decides to take revenge on his brothers.